MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Topology Construction Algorithms

-\item \emph{(Prismatic-equivalent).} $L_{p_t}$ and $L_{p_r}$ are connected by a prismatic joint whose telescopic motion is driven by the actuator (e.g., Fig.~\ref{fig:topo-types-demos}(a)).
+\item \emph{(Prismatic-equivalent). } $L_{p_t}$ and $L_{p_r}$ are connected by a prismatic joint whose telescopic motion is driven by the actuator (e.g., Figure~\ref{fig:topo-types-demos}a).

-\item \emph{(Revolute-equivalent).} $L_{p_t}$ and $L_{p_r}$ are connected by a revolute joint whose rotational motion is driven by the actuator (e.g., Fig.~\ref{fig:topo-types-demos}(b)).
+\item \emph{(Revolute-equivalent).} $L_{p_t}$ and $L_{p_r}$ are connected by a revolute joint whose rotational motion is driven by the actuator (e.g., Figure~\ref{fig:topo-types-demos}b).

-\item \emph{(Four-bar-equivalent).} $L_{p_t}$ and $L_{p_r}$ lie on the same contracted four-bar, i.e., they are connected through a generalized joint that mediates a single-DoF four-bar transmission (e.g., Fig.~\ref{fig:topo-types-demos}(c1, c2)).
+\item \emph{(Four-bar-equivalent).} $L_{p_t}$ and $L_{p_r}$ lie on the same contracted four-bar, i.e., they are connected through a generalized joint that mediates a single-DoF four-bar transmission (e.g., Figure~\ref{fig:topo-types-demos}(c1,c2)).

-\item \emph{(Generalized-four-bar-equivalent).} A 1-DoF closed loop formed by four links connected in sequence by one generalized joint and three revolute joints; $L_{p_t}$ and $L_{p_r}$ are arbitrary links on this loop (e.g., Fig.~\ref{fig:topo-types-demos}(d1, d2)).
+\item \emph{(Generalized-four-bar-equivalent).} A 1-DoF closed loop formed by four links connected in sequence by one generalized joint and three revolute joints; $L_{p_t}$ and $L_{p_r}$ are arbitrary links on this loop (e.g., Figure~\ref{fig:topo-types-demos}(d1,d2)).